-If you are concerned about your symptoms or are unable to follow this rehabilitation plan please contact the Virtual Fracture Clinic team.
+If you are concerned about your symptoms, are unable to follow this rehabilitation plan or have pain other than at the site of your injury please contact the Virtual Fracture Clinic team.

 Personal Hygiene:

 You should remove the boot carefully for washing and to change your sock once a day.